Delivering landscape and community benefits through partnerships and investment.

 Forage Budgeting in the Fitzroy

-The Forage Budgeting in the Fitzroy project delivers an innovative grazier to grazier forage budgeting service across the Fitzroy catchment and more recently the Belyando sub-catchment.
+The Forage Budgeting in the Fitzroy project delivered an innovative grazier to grazier forage budgeting service across the Fitzroy catchment and Belyando sub-catchment.

-The project is delivered by graziers in the region to other graziers who are supported in learning how to manage and adjust stock numbers in paddocks to achieve a balance between maximising pasture utilisation and improving land condition.
+The project was delivered by graziers in the region to other graziers who were supported in learning how to manage and adjust stock numbers in paddocks to achieve a balance between maximising pasture utilisation and improving land condition.